davidmalcolm/texi2rst/output/when-is-a-volatile-c++-object-accessed?.rst

 access, except to say that C++ should behave in a similar manner to C with respect to volatiles, where possible.
 However, the different lvalueness of expressions between C and C++ complicate the behavior.
-G++ behaves the same as GCC for volatile access, C ExtensionsVolatiles, for a description of GCC's behavior.
+G++ behaves the same as GCC for volatile access, See :ref:`Volatiles <c-extensions>`, for a description of GCC's behavior.

 The C and C++ language specifications differ when an object is accessed in a void context: